jmursalim/la_casa_lobot/README.md

 # la_casa_lobot
 discord bot for my friends' and I's server

-Nothing fancy, just a little project to integrate some fun commands into our discord server these commands are as follows:
+Nothing fancy, just a little project to integrate some movie watchlist commands into our discord server these commands are as follows:
     watchlist username
         takes a letterboxd username and webscrapes for the watchlist of the user